LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 4. Modelica compiler

-SimulatorToFMU has been tested with:
+SimulatorToFMU has been tested with two Modelica compilers:

-- Dymola 2017 FD01 (Modelica compiler)
+- Dymola 2017 FD01
+- OpenModelica 1.11.0

 .. _installation directory: